Back Pain Myths: Posture, Core Strength, Bulging Discs

 It is an article of faith among many mainstream experts that poor posture, lack of core strength, and/or structural abnormalities such as bulging discs are major causes of pain, especially back pain.
-A further assumption is that by working to correct such imbalances, through stretching or strengthening regimes, or surgery, the imbalances can be corrected and pain will decrease.
-It is probably fair to say that the majority of physical therapy and corrective exercise that is done in this country is based on exactly these assumptions.
+A further assumption is that by working to correct these issues, through stretching or strengthening, or postural retraining, or surgery, pain will decrease.
+It is probably fair to say that the majority of physical therapy and corrective exercise done in this country is based on exactly these assumptions.
 Although these ideas have a common sense appeal, there is significant evidence questioning this approach.
 Here’s a brief review of the conflicting evidence.*

-The idea that bad posture causes pain, especially back pain, is ubiquitous.
-A google search for posture and pain shows 4 million hits and reveals many sites devoted exclusively to improving posture.
-With so many posture police on patrol, you will almost certainly be advised sooner or later that your posture is causing you pain or will cause pain in the future if you don’t fix it.
-If you go to a physical therapist with low back pain and a big curve in your low back, you will almost certainly be told that you need to suck in your gut, squeeze your glutes, tuck your tail, tighten your abs, and strengthen your core.
-If you have upper back pain and a sunken chest, you will be told to pinch back your shoulder blades, strengthen your scapular retractors, stretch the chest, and raise the sternum, until you look like a rooster.
-Before running off to do these exercises, let’s see what the studies have to say about the link between pain and posture.
+For example, if you go to a physical therapist with low back pain and a large curve in your low back, you may be told that you need to correct this by sucking in your gut, squeezing your glutes, tucking your tail, or strengthening your core.
+If you have upper back pain and a sunken chest, you may be told to pinch back your shoulder blades, strengthen your scapular retractors, stretch the chest, and raise the sternum.

 In one study, researchers looked at the posture of teenagers and then tracked who developed back pain in adulthood.
 Teenagers with postural asymmetry, thoracic kyphosis (chest slumping) and lumbar lordosis (overly arched low lack) were no more likely to develop back pain than others with “better” posture.

 Another study looked at increases in low back curve and pelvic angle due to pregnancy.
 The women with more postural distortion were no more likely to have back pain during the pregnancy.
-Another study found that adults with lumbar scoliosis and increased low back curve were no more likely to have back pain than others.
-Other studies have shown no association between pelvic asymmetry, sacral base angle and low back pain.
+A systematic review of more than fifty four studies found no good evidence of a correlation between posture and pain.
 Leg length inequality seems to have no effect on back pain unless it is more than 20 mm (the average leg length difference is 5.2 mm).
-Hamstring and psoas tightness do not predict back pain, and there is strong evidence that orthotics do not prevent back pain.
+Hamstring and psoas tightness do not predict back pain.

 These results are particularly striking given that many studies have quite easily found other factors that correlate well with low back pain, such as exercise, job satisfaction, educational level, stress, and smoking.
-Although some studies have found a correlation between back pain and posture, it is important to remember the rule that correlation does not equal causation.
-It may be that the pain is causing the bad posture and not the other way around.
+Although some studies have found a correlation between back pain and posture, it is important to remember that correlation does not equal causation.
+It may be pain is causing the bad posture and not the other way around.
 This is a very likely possibility.
-Studies show that patients will spontaneously adopt a different posture when injected with a painful solution (big surprise!).
-I think these researchers should have won a major prize.
+People will spontaneously adopt different postural strategies when injected with a painful solution.
+Big surprise!

-Another common idea is that herniated discs or other degenerative changes revealed by an MRI are major causes of back pain.
-If you have back pain and get an MRI or x-ray that shows degenerative changes near the area of pain, such as a bulging or herniated disc, the doctor will likely conclude that the pain is due to what is seen on the MRI.
-The doc may even recommend surgery to correct the structural defects.
+Another common idea is that herniated discs or other degenerative changes revealed by MRI are major causes of back pain.
+Many people who learn of these structural changes will assume it is the cause of their pain and start to consider surgery as a solution.
 However, numerous studies show that many types of structural abnormalities are poor predictors of pain.

 The idea that good core strength is essential for a healthy back is another ubiquitous idea.
-If you go to a physical therapist with back pain and a midsection that is any less impressive than an Olympic gymnast, it is a mortal certainty you will be told to strengthen your core.
 What is the evidence that poor core strength causes pain or that core strength exercises reduce back pain?

 Before reviewing the studies, it is first interesting to note that most of life requires only minimal activation of the core musculature.
 During walking, the rectus abdominis has an average activity of two percent of maximal voluntary contraction, and the external oblique operates at five percent.
 During standing, trunk flexors and extensors are estimated to fire at less than one percent.
 Add more than fifty pounds to the torso and they fire at three percent.
 During bending and lifting muscular activation is similarly low.
 Given that daily life seems to require so little core strength, perhaps it is not surprising that research interventions to increase core strength have little effect on pain.

-For example, one study showed that core strengthening exercises for pain free persons identified as having a weak core do not reduce the future likelihood of back pain.
+Now let's look at some research.
+One study showed that core strengthening exercises for pain free persons identified as having a weak core do not reduce the future likelihood of back pain.
 Numerous studies have been performed to test whether core strength exercises reduce back pain.
-The thrust of these studies is clear – although these exercises can improve low back outcomes, it works no better than general exercise.
-The obvious conclusion is that if core strengthening has any benefit at all, it works only because of the generally beneficial effects of exercise (or as a placebo), not because the core is a special area of concern.
+The thrust of these studies is clear – although core exercise can improve low back outcomes, it is no better than general exercise.
+The obvious conclusion is that if core strengthening has benefit, it works because of the generally beneficial effects of exercise (or as a placebo), not because lack of core strength or poor firing patterns are a major cause of of back pain.
 In other words, despite what we are told over and over, the current evidence states that there is nothing magic about core strength as means to prevent or reduce back pain.